BaisycCoin/bsycInstall/README.md

 You need to get **"status" : 4**

-## Congratulations your Savenode node it's running
+## Congratulations your BaisycCoin node it's running